RTC

 This way, a smooth development workflow was enforced right from the start.

-See Overview for Golang Beginners 👆 for more information.
+See Cheatsheet for golang beginners for more information.

-The project structure was designed to contain not only Golang source code,
+The repo structure was designed to contain not only Golang source code,

 but also Golang test code, SQL script files, pipeline specifications, etc.